Basic information#

 Notification plugins#

-They are the web layer plugins that receive information from Bacularis about activities on the web interface and base on that take given actions.
-There are three types of messages (info, warning and error) and four message categories (config, action, application and security).
+These are web-layer plugins that receive information from Bacularis about activities on the web interface and then perform actions accordingly.
+There are three message types (info, warning, and error) and four categories (config, action, application, and security).

 ../_images/bacularis_plugin_notification.png